 Step 6: Find out the fees of the condo association and what they include

 Condo associations charge a fee to the residents of the building for the services that they provide.
 In the long run, because of these fees, condo living can become much more expensive.
 These fees will also be used by your lender when calculating the amount of your monthly debts.
 It is important to know exactly what the association fees are and what they are used for.
 Typically, they cover expenses such as insurance and maintenance.

 However, when they are not used towards these daily operational costs, association fees should go towards a community reserve fund that will be used in cases when huge repairs need to be made.
 It may be a good idea to find out how much an association has saved in reserves before purchasing.
 Imagine if you just purchased a condo, and you find out that the roof needs to be replaced.
 There are no reserves, therefore, the residents are asked to split the cost.

 Association fees can also include things such as grass mowing, snow shoveling, trash pickup, road maintenance, and more.
 In other cases, where the condominium complex includes amenities, high association fees may relate to the upkeep of these amenities.
 As a resident, even if you do not use them, you will still have to pay for them.

 Step 7: Learn about the rules and regulations of the association

 Unlike living in a single-family home where you can set your own rules, if you are living in a condo, you will have to follow the rules of the whole community.
 These rules are in place to make co-living as peaceful as possible.
-It is a good idea to research the rules the association has prior to making a decision.
+It is a good idea to research the rules and restrictive covenants the association has prior to making a decision.
 They can include anything from quiet hours to not being able to rent out your unit in the short term.